verbifybot/verbifybot.com/README.md

 **Built with ❤️ for global communication**

-*VerbifyBot - Breaking language barriers, one message at a time.*
+*VerbifyBot - The only translation bot you need.*